 At the bottom of the logo was the city’s name where the brewery was located: Munich.

-The inner part of the logo contained information about the brand’s history.
-In the center of the circle was a picture of Francis himself in a monk’s robe.
-In his hands, the friar holds a stick with the name of another saint – Salvator, who was revered in Calabria, where Francis was born.
+The inner part of the logo contains information about the brand’s history.
+In the circle’s center, a picture of Francis himself in a monk’s robe was displayed.
+In his hands, the friar holds a stick with the name of another saint—Salvator, who was revered in Calabria, where Francis was born.
 The Paulaner order revered the healer Salvator and named their beer after him.
-It is indicated on the logo below the image of the monk.
+This is indicated on the logo below the image of the monk.

-The background of the circle is a red flag with a white cross, reminiscent of the flag of the Holy Roman Empire, where the first Paulaner beer was brewed.
-And also the coat of arms of the city of Cagliari in Italy, where St. Salvator ended his days.
+The background of the circle is a red flag with a white cross, reminiscent of the flag of the Holy Roman Empire, where the first Paulaner beer was brewed—also, the coat of arms of Cagliari in Italy, where St. Salvator ended his days.

-On the back of the monk is an image of Munich and the old monastery brewery.
-And on the sides is the inscription “schutz marke” – a registered brand.
+On the monk’s back is an image of Munich and the old monastery brewery.
+The inscription “schutz marke” is on the sides, a registered brand.

 before 2020

-The visual mark was renewed towards the end of the 20th century after the brewery became Paulaner GmbH und Co.
-KG and the beer were Paulaner.
+The visual mark was renewed towards the end of the 20th century after the brewery became Paulaner GmbH and Co.
+KG, and the beer was Paulaner.
 A reminder of the previous owner and St. Salvatore was removed from the old emblem.

-The new logo consists of a round logo, the name of the brand, written in capital letters with serifs, and a thin, elegant gold inscription with the year of foundation on either side of the logo.
+The new logo consists of a round logo, the brand name in capital letters with serifs, and a thin, elegant gold inscription with the year of foundation on either side of the logo.

-The circle has a dark red background, which was leftover from the flag of the last logo.
+The circle has a dark red background, which was left out of the flag of the last logo.
 The color has become darker and closer to a noble red.
 Therefore, it is associated not only with the flag but also with the times of kings.

 On the edge of the circle is still a wide dark blue band, but already with a gold border.
 Germans associate the color blue with tradition.
 In addition, Francis was considered the patron saint of sailors.